Pawlowski13/funcloud/readme.md

 Use `npm install` and then `yarn dev` to start the dev server.

-In the browser, visit [http://localhost:8080](http://localhost:8080) to see the dev server.
+In the browser, visit [http://localhost:8080](http://localhost:8080) to see the dev server or see example on: [https://funcloud.pl](https://funcloud.pl).

 For more information, including how to deploy it to Elastic Beanstalk, send me email from contact page and I will let you know in the next 2-3 days ;)